-(13.5LB) (3CR) A continuation of RDTK 1710.
+(13.5LB)(3CR) A continuation of RDTK 1710.
 This course involves a practical learning experience in the clinical radiographic environment.
 Students participate at prescheduled time periods and practice their radiographic skills for a total of 195 clinical education hours at various clinical locations.
 Students will be under the supervision of clinical instructors or registered radiographers during their experience.
 Skills necessary to perform entry level tasks in the clinical setting will be reviewed.
-Positioning skills of the shoulder, humerus, clavicle, scapula, AC joints, and lower extremities including the pelvic girdle will be covered.
+Positioning skills of the shoulder, humerus, clavicle, scapula, AC ioints, and lower extremities including the pelvic girdle will be covered.
 See program policies for clinical clock hours vs credit hours description.
-Prerequisites: RDTK 1710.
+Prerequisites: RDTK enrollment in the radiography program.